VonHeikemen/lsp-zero.nvim/README.md

 ### manual-setup

 Is the same as `recommended`, but without automatic setup for language servers.
 Suggestions for language server will be disabled.
-The user will need to call the functions `.setup_servers()` or `.configure()` in order to initializ the language servers (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).
+The user will need to call the functions `.setup_servers()` or `.configure()` in order to initialize the language servers (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).

 ## Choose your features